Case Name : Arjun Panditrao Khotkar vs Kailash Kushanrao Gorantyal

 Evidence - Section 65A

-Arjun Panditrao Khotkar vs Kailash Kushanrao Gorantyal, (2020) 7 SCR 180.pdf
+SCR PDF - Arjun Panditrao Khotkar vs Kailash Kushanrao Gorantyal, (2020) 7 SCR 180.pdf

 Web Link: URL of judgment